zendesk/app_scaffolds/packages/react/README.md

 For more information on the Zendesk CLI please see the [documentation](https://developer.zendesk.com/documentation/apps/app-developer-guide/zcli/).

-## External Dependencies

-External dependencies are defined in [webpack.config.js](https://github.com/zendesk/app_scaffolds/blob/master/packages/react/webpack.config.js).
-This ensures these dependencies are included in your app's `index.html`.

 ## Contribute

 - Put up a PR into the master branch.